 Michigan Bill of Sale Forms (5)

-A Michigan bill of sale form assigns an individual as the new owner of a manufactured or homemade item.
-The document, which can be for motor vehicles, firearms, boats, or other items, provides pertinent information about the item being sold or gifted.
-It also includes the buyer and seller’s phone number, address, and email to contact or locate them following the sale.
+A Michigan bill of sale form designates an individual as the new owner of a manufactured or homemade item.
+It encompasses motor vehicles, firearms, boats, and other valuable possessions.
+The document also details pertinent information about the item being sold or gifted.
+It includes the contact information of both the buyer and seller, such as phone numbers, addresses, and email addresses.

 Summary